tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 1 - Intro.md

 Each Hype Cycle drills down into the five key lifecycle phases
 - Innovation Trigger
+	- Potential tech breakthrough
+	- **early proof of concept stories** and media interest.
+Often no useable product, commercial viability is unproven.
 - Peak of Inflated Expectations
 - Trough of Disillusionment
 - Slope of Enlightenment